chaitechie/SHOP.CO/README.md

 # SHOP.CO - eCommerce Website

 ## Overview
-SHOP.CO is a modern eCommerce platform built using React, Zustand, Firebase, and Tailwind CSS.
+SHOP.CO is a modern eCommerce platform built using React, Redux toolkit, Firebase, and Tailwind CSS.
 The project is currently in development and aims to provide a seamless shopping experience with features like authentication, product filtering, and cart management.

 ## Tech Stack
 - React - Frontend framework for building the UI.